Guion Bluford: STS-8

+STS-61-A

 Bluford then served on the crew of STS-61-A, the German D-1 Spacelab mission, which launched from Kennedy Space Center on October 30, 1985.
+Bluford led the international payload team in all phases of on-orbit payload operations.
 This mission was the first to carry eight crew members, the largest crew to fly in space, and included three European payload specialists.
 This was the first dedicated Spacelab mission under the direction of the German Aerospace Research Establishment (DFVLR) and the first U.S. mission in which payload control was transferred to a foreign country (German Space Operations Center, Oberpfaffenhofen, Germany).
 During the mission, the Global Low Orbiting Message Relay Satellite (GLOMR) was deployed from a "Getaway Special" (GAS) container, and 76 experiments were performed in Spacelab in such fields as fluid physics, materials processing, life sciences, and navigation.
 After completing 111 orbits of the Earth in 169 hours, Challenger landed at Edwards Air Force Base on November 6, 1985.

+STS-39

 Bluford also served on the crew of STS-39, which launched from Kennedy Space Center on April 28, 1991, aboard the Orbiter Discovery.
+Bluford managed the operation of several payloads in support of the DOD Strategic Defense Initiative Office.
 The crew gathered aurora, Earth-limb, celestial, and Shuttle environment data with the AFP-675 payload.
 This payload consisted of the Cryogenic Infrared Radiance Instrumentation for Shuttle (CIRRIS-1A) experiment, Far Ultraviolet Camera experiment (FAR UV), the Uniformly Redundant Array (URA), the Quadrupole Ion Neutral Mass Spectrometer (QINMS), and the Horizon Ultraviolet Program (HUP) experiment.
 The crew also deployed and retrieved the SPAS-II which carried the Infrared Background Signature Survey (IBSS) experiment.
 The crew also operated the Space Test Payload-1 (STP-1) and deployed a classified payload from the Multi-Purpose Experiment Canister (MPEC).
 After completing 134 orbits of the Earth and 199 hours in space, Discovery landed at the Kennedy Space Center on May 6, 1991.

+STS-53

 Bluford's last mission was STS-53, which launched from Kennedy Space Center on December 2, 1992.
-The crew of five deployed the classified Department of Defense payload DOD-1 and then performed several Military-Man-in-Space and NASA experiments.
+He deployed the classified Department of Defense payload DOD-1 and then performed several Military-Man-in-Space and NASA experiments.
 After completing 115 orbits of the Earth in 175 hours, Discovery landed at Edwards Air Force Base on December 9, 1992.

-With the completion of his fourth flight, Bluford has logged over 688 hours in space.
+Miscellaneous

 Bluford, an Eagle Scout, was designated as the emissary to return the Challenger flag to Boy Scout Troop 514 of Monument, Colorado, in December 1986.
 On December 18 of that year, he presented the flag to the troop in a special ceremony at Falcon Air Force Base.